magicoli/band-tools/readme.txt

 == Installation ==

-1. Get latest stable release from (https://magiiic.com/updates/?action=download&slug=band-tools) or install from command-line `wp plugin install 'https://magiiic.com/updates/?action=download&slug=band-tools'`
+1. Get latest stable release from [magiiic.com](https://magiiic.com/updates/?action=download&slug=band-tools) or install from command-line `wp plugin install 'https://magiiic.com/updates/?action=download&slug=band-tools'`
 2. Head to "Band Tools" admin menu and check settings
 3. Create at least one Band, then records and then songs at will
 4. Enjoy

 == Frequently Asked Questions ==

+= Where can I find support/help? =

+You can submit bugs, feature requests, questions and suggestions in the "Issues" section of [GitHub repository](https://github.com/magicoli/band-tools).

 = Who are you? =